causalMedAnalysis/repFiles/README.md

-# repFiles
+# repFiles: Replication Data and Code for "Causal Mediation Analysis"

-This repository contains data and code in R and Stata for replicating the results in:
+This repository contains data and code in both R and Stata for replicating the results in [Causal Mediation Analysis](https://www.cambridge.org/us/universitypress/subjects/social-science-research-methods/quantitative-methods/causal-mediation-analysis) (Wodtke and Zhou Forthcoming, Cambridge University Press).

-Wodtke, Geoffrey T. and Xiang Zhou.
-Causal Mediation Analysis.